Schuppeling/simon-says/README.md

 # simon-says
 A React game that simulates the Simon memory toy for kids.
+First React project without following a guide.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).